Explore Caribbean deep seas to lay the foundations for locally driven, science‑based protection

 The project builds on an exceptional scientific opportunity: a 30‑day oceanographic expedition aboard the research vessel RV Falkor (too), operated by the Schmidt Ocean Institute, scheduled for July 2026.

-These data will form the scientific basis for analysing deep‑sea connectivity, assessing conservation status, and informing future ocean management and protection decisions at national and regional scales.
+These data will form the scientific basis for analysing deep‑sea connectivity, assessing conservation status, and informing future ocean management decisions at national and regional scales.

 HOW IS THIS PROJECT INNOVATIVE?

-By generating essential baseline data, DEEPEX CARIB helps lay the foundations for durable, science‑based ocean protection in a region still largely absent from global deep‑sea conservation frameworks.
+By generating essential baseline data, DEEPEX CARIB helps lay the foundations for durable, science‑based ocean stewardship in a region still largely absent from global deep‑sea conversations.

 Project duration